-I wanted to recommend the 360 S6 because it’s the less expensive option, but I have some reservations after testing it.
+I wanted to recommend the 360 S6 because it’s less expensive, but I have some reservations after testing it.

-Roborock also is more meticulous, with the option for a three-pass run, something not possible with the 360 S6.
+Roborock is also more meticulous, with the option for a three-pass run, which is not possible with the 360 S6.

-The only advantage I see with 360 is the ability to save more maps – up to 10.
+The only advantage I see with 360 is saving more maps – up to 10.
 But realistically, ten is overkill, and the disadvantages outweigh the cheaper cost.

 4 Reasons to choose the Roborock S5 Max